 Now it’s time to pull it all together – start placing your pieces on the board in a way that makes sense with the rules or goals you’ve set for your game.
 Also, decide if there are any other elements you want to add like symbols or pictures that build on your theme and give players visual hints during the game.
 Once you’ve sorted all this, you’re ready to make the instructions and test out your finished design!

 Create the Pieces

-Assemble the Game
+Put the Game Together